fvancesco/emoji_modifiers/README.md

 ## How Gender and Skin Tone Modifiers Affect Emoji Semantics in Twitter
 #### Francesco Barbieri and Jose Camacho Collados

-The following repository includes the pre-trained embeddings from the paper *How Gender and Skin Tone Modifiers Affect Emoji Semantics in Twitter*  (*SEM 2018).
+The following repository includes the pre-trained embeddings from the paper *[How Gender and Skin Tone Modifiers Affect Emoji Semantics in Twitter](http://aclweb.org/anthology/S18-2011)*  (*SEM 2018).

+Paper:

 ### Use our embeddings